Home Swedish train driver’s everyday

 In mid April 2013, the legendary Venice Simplon-Orient-Express (VSOE) came to Sweden for the first time.
 Some of the carriages have visited Sweden before, but then in other companies services.
 Also, CIWL sleeping cars went to Sweden in international trains before.
-Seldom has a train ride been follwed by such amount of media and enthusiast interest, which might be obvious on these pictures!
+Seldom has a train ride been follwed by such amount of media and enthusiast interest!
 This arrangement was internally prepared half a year before at SJ AB, and as Safety Co-ordiantor (Trafiksäkerhetssamordnare, TSS), I participated in the project developing special routines and rules for the SJ personnel working on the VSOE.
 I'm still pracising as train driver, so of course (sic!), I told the staff planners that I could drive the train on a part of the route, if it suited them, which it luckily did!
 Hence, I drove the VSOE on the first strech from Stockholm to Hallsberg on the 12 April 2013.
 The weather was better on the way up the day before.

 I left my office at around 15 o'clock and went to the depot in Hagalund, north of Stockholm.
 Two of the three remaining Rc6-locos in matching dark-blue livery were rostered for the VSOE.
 1409 was leading in both directions, with 1340 in multiple mode.